Chart Color Schemes

 Goonellabah is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Goonellabah, as evaluated at the latest Census held on 28 August 2016, comprised 77.8% houses and 22.2% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
-This is compared to Non-Metro NSW's dwelling structure of 86.8% houses and 13.2% other dwellings.
-Home ownership in Goonellabah stood at 37.1%, with the remaining dwellings either mortgaged (33.0%) or rented (29.8%).
-The median monthly mortgage repayment in the area was $1,560, higher than Non-Metro NSW's average of $1,452.
-The median weekly rent figure was recorded at $320, compared to Non-Metro NSW's $300.
-Nationally, Goonellabah's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Goonellabah, as per the latest Census, 77.8% of dwellings were houses, with the remaining 22.2% being semi-detached, apartments, or other types.
+This compares to Non-Metro NSW's 86.8% houses and 13.2% other dwellings.
+Home ownership in Goonellabah stood at 37.1%, with mortgaged dwellings at 33.0% and rented ones at 29.8%.
+The median monthly mortgage repayment was $1,560, higher than Non-Metro NSW's average of $1,452.
+The median weekly rent in Goonellabah was $320, compared to Non-Metro NSW's $300.
+Nationally, Goonellabah's mortgage repayments were lower at $1,560 versus Australia's average of $1,863, and rents were also lower at $320 compared to the national figure of $375.

 Frequently Asked Questions - Housing